 Recipients of personal injury settlements frequently deal with many types of uncertainty.
-They are often unable to accurately predict their future health, level of independence, lifestyle, employment opportunities and capabilities, and their future eligibility for “needs-based” government benefits (Medicaid, SSI, Section 8 Housing).
+They are often unable to accurately predict their future health, level of independence, lifestyle, employment opportunities and capabilities, and their future eligibility for “needs-based” government benefits (Medicaid, Food Stamps (SNAP), Section 8 Housing, SSI, etc.).
 While much of this uncertainty is unavoidable, settlement trusts can often be tailored to meet the particular needs each client has today while also anticipating needs that may arise in the future.

 A trigger trust offers an elegant part of a settlement plan to allow the allocation of the settlement funds while preserving the possibility of securing needs-based government benefits if needed in the future.
 A trigger trust can be beneficial for a client who does not currently need or qualify for these needs-based government benefits (Medicaid, SSI, Section 8 Housing) but who may need such government assistance in the future depending on what happens in the future.

 Injury victims are often optimistic at the time of settlement and believe that they will be able to return to work, earn an income, and return to pre-injury life.
 Thankfully many do.
 However, months after their injury settlement, many injury victims find that they can no longer work or can’t work enough hours to qualify for medical coverage through their employer.
 These individuals may find themselves in a situation where they have high medical expenses, little income, and no insurance, yet because of their injury settlement they don’t qualify for Medicaid.